Polaraura/CS-529-Project-2-NB-LR/README.md

 `cscs429529-project-2-topic-categorization` folder).
 So, please download all the data and create a folder with the same name or use a custom folder name and edit the hardcoded output filepaths in the `Constants.py` file.

+### Runtime

+- each iteration of the gradient descent took ~300ms after the first few initial iterations on local machine (~200ms to update the new weights matrix, ~100ms to normalize weights matrix)
+- normalization of weights matrix is needed to avoid values exploding in magnitude when taking the `exp()` when finding the probability matrix (i.e., `overflow error`)

 ### Performance Notes

 - using the `pandas` library was not feasible this time since the `read_csv()` function tried to take in the input